grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 This section provides information to help you solve common dashboard problems.

-### Dashboard is slow
+### Dashboard is slow to render or load

 - Are you trying to render dozens (or hundreds or thousands) of time-series on a graph?
 This can cause the browser to lag.
 Try using functions like `highestMax` (in Graphite) to reduce the returned series.
 - Sometimes the series names can be very large.
 This causes larger response sizes.
 Try using `alias` to reduce the size of the returned series names.
-- Are you querying many time-series or for a long range of time?
+- Are you querying many time-series data or requesting a long range of time for the results?
 Both of these conditions can cause Grafana or your data source to pull in a lot of data, which may slow it down.
-- It could be high load on your network infrastructure.
-If the slowness isn't consistent, this may be the problem.
+- Network quality and congestion, as well as CPU and memory contention for the Grafana or data sources instances can also result in slowness or inconsistent behavior.

 ### Dashboard refresh rate issues